martosah/Employee-Onboarding-Tracker-Contoso/14-Security-Model/README.md

 Security in this solution is built on a single principle: **need-to-know, by role**.
 HR owns the onboarding process, Operations and IT execute the tasks, Reporting Managers supervise their own hires, and HR Leadership oversees everything.
 Each role sees and edits exactly what its job requires — no more.

-The model is implemented with four security roles, delivered through Owner teams, and tuned using Dataverse privilege depths rather than custom code.
+This section covers the **internal** security model — the access enjoyed by HR and operational staff in the model-driven app, implemented with four Dataverse security roles, delivered through Owner teams, and tuned using privilege depths rather than custom code.
+The **portal** has a separate access model (table permissions and web roles for new hires), covered in [Section 19](../19-Portal-Security-and-Row-Level-Isolation).

 ---